Providing therapy for Evanston adolescents and adults.

 “I believe in the strength of each individual, and their resiliency.
 I am here to help you find yourself in a world that has already told you who to be.
 I use humor and empathy as we work through difficult times in your life, and provide challenge to help you on your path.

-“I use an integrative approach, drawing from a psychodynamic and systems-based framework, mindfulness, CBT, DBT and trauma-informed treatment.
+“I use an integrative approach, drawing from a psychodynamic and systems-based framework, mindfulness, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), and trauma-informed treatment.
 My goal is to meet you where you are and help you get where you want to be.”

 Anxiety/social anxiety, college student mental health, couples counseling, depression, emotional regulation, family/family of origin, grief/loss, identity/self-esteem, marriage/ relationships, mindfulness and self care, shame, stress, trauma, and women’s issues.